pgtipping/Synthalyst/memory-bank/activeContext.md

    - Fixed issue where mock subscribers weren't being stored in the database
    - Added proper error handling for database operations
    - Enhanced logging for subscription and confirmation processes
+   - Fixed "Cannot read properties of undefined (reading 'totalPages')" error in the newsletter admin page
+   - Added conditional rendering for pagination controls to prevent errors when data is loading
+   - Updated API response structure to match frontend expectations by wrapping pagination properties in a pagination object

 7. **Model Information Removal from UI**: Removed model information from the UI to simplify the user experience and focus on functionality rather than technical details.